 Full time faculty members may take advantage of CAS' confidential feedback services, Mid-Semester Feedback, Classroom Observations, and Course Planning.
-To learn more about the consultation services and to request a consultation, please click on any of the tabs below.
+To learn more about the consultation services and to request a consultation, please read the content below.

 Many instructors have found that making simple changes early in the semester helps to motivate students and enhance learning.
 But, right about now you may be saying, “I don’t need to change to make class better – my students do!”
 Mid-semester student feedback is not only a great way to evaluate your pedagogy, it is also a way for students to identify what they have been contributing to the course and how they can improve their processes.

 The procedure the CID uses to collect detailed and candid reactions from students is Small Group Analysis (SGA).
 This simple procedure will provide you with early and extensive feedback from students.
 Best of all, you don’t have to wait until the semester is over to receive feedback.
 If changes are appropriate, you can make them during the same class that suggested them!